 Methodology

 The data considered here is drawn from interviews conducted with Chief Constables and PCCs (n=22), who were interviewed separately but in matched pairs over the autumn of 2014 by the author.
 All PCCS and Chief Constables in England and Wales were invited to participate in the research, and the areas where both individuals responded positively became the sample.
+Of the 41 potential pairings, it was possible to conduct ‘paired’ interviews in 11 locations.
+In a further 14 areas, one individual agreed but the other did not (or did not respond).
+In one area, both refused.
+Reasons for refusal included; a Chief Constable new to their force, or about to retire; an individual who was too busy to take part; and illness or suspension of either potential participant.
+No response was received from the remaining forces.
 All participants gave their consent for their comments to be labelled in a way that linked them to those of their counterpart, and appreciated that this would mean that they would see the comments of their equivalent and vice versa.
 A reference to (for example) CC3 and PCC3 therefore indicates the two representatives of force area 3.
 Interviews, which were recorded, covered a range of topics broadly related to experiences of working within the PCC framework, with roads policing used as the inroad to discussions.
 Interviews lasted between 50 and 90 minutes.
-In-person interviews took place at the office or one or both participants (some PCCs and CCs were co-located and some arranged to be at the same venue for the purposes of the interview).
+In-person interviews took place at the office or one or both participants (some PCCs and Chief Constables were co-located and some arranged to be at the same venue for the purposes of the interview).
 The gender of the respective participants has been randomly assigned in the quotes reproduced here.
 Whilst the sampling strategy raises issues of self-selection, it was considered to be the only realistic method of securing participants.
 It may be that those areas where relationships were not particularly good were those that declined to take part, but participants were reasonably candid in discussing problems as well as positives so it cannot be assumed that only those with the best relationships opted to take part.
 However, it must be noted that this is a sample and that there may be bias due to self-selection.

 Drawing the line